European Joint Action on Nutrition and Physical Activity JANPA

 A European Joint Action to halt the rise of overweight and obesity in children and adolescents by 2020

-ANSES, together with the French Directorate General for Health, is coordinating JANPA, the European Joint Action on Nutrition and Physical Activity, which aims to halt the rise of overweight and obesity in children and adolescents by 2020.
-JANPA will enable the 26 participating countries to share and discuss the practices they implement to combat obesity and overweight, in order to identify the most effective levers for action.
-In addition to overall coordination, the Agency will be particularly involved in the component of the project concerning nutritional information, which aims to share good practices in terms of the way information about food is collected, and also about how it is used by stakeholders, in the framework of dietary policies.
+From September 2015 to November 2017, France (ANSES and the Directorate General for Health, Ministry of Solidarity and Health) coordinated the European Joint Action on Nutrition and Physical Activity (JANPA), which aimed to contribute to halting the rise of overweight and obesity in children and adolescents by 2020.
+JANPA enabled the 26 participating countries to share and discuss the practices they implement to combat obesity and overweight, in order to identify the most effective levers for action.
+In addition to overall coordination, the Agency was particularly involved, as work package leader, in the component of the project concerning nutritional information, which aimed to share good practices in terms of the way information about food is collected, and also about how it is used by stakeholders in the framework of dietary policies.

 In 2007, the European Commission set up the High Level Group on Nutrition and Physical Activity made up of representatives of EU Member State governments (with the Directorate General for Health representing France), under the Commission's leadership.
 In 2014, this Group proposed the implementation of a European Joint Action on Nutrition and Physical Activity.
 Coordinated by France, JANPA was a direct contribution to the EU Action Plan on Childhood Obesity 2014-2020 and enabled the best data and practices available in the 26 countries involved (25 Member States of the EU, plus Norway) to be shared, identified and selected.
 As part of its coordination activities, ANSES also contributed to two other horizontal work packages (WPs) (communication/dissemination and evaluation).

 JANPA was also composed of four technical WPs that produced tangible results: